This Is How Much Walking You Need to Do to Reduce Chronic Inflammation

 How walking helps reduce inflammation

-“Physical activity, including walking, has a known anti-inflammatory effect on the body,” says Isabelle Amigues, MD, a rheumatologist based in Denver, CO.
+“Physical activity, including walking, has a known anti-inflammatory effect on the body,” says Isabelle Amigues, MD, a rheumatologist based in Denver.
 A 2017 study published in the journal Brain, Behavior, and Immunity found that just 20 minutes of moderate treadmill exercise helped reduce inflammatory cell activity2 (specifically, production of a white blood cell involved in the immune response).
 Older research from 2015 also suggests that people who walk more tend to have lower levels of inflammation, although flagged that evidence is still mixed.

 Additionally, “exercise decreases the fat reserves that have been linked to driving the inflammatory process,” says Stella Bard, MD, a rheumatologist who specializes in a host of inflammatory conditions.
 (And walking certainly counts as exercise.)
 Essentially, "white adipose tissue," a specific type of body fat, produces its own hormones and cytokines (inflammatory white blood cells); an excess of that tissue is linked to chronic inflammation3.
 “By moving or walking, we can help reduce the adipose tissue and thus inflammation," says Dr. Amigues.

-Walking also supports you in other areas of your health, which can subsequently reduce inflammation.
-For example, walking helps lower stress4, a key inflammation trigger.
 “Walking can be a stress-releasing activity, especially if practiced in a nature setting,” explains Dr. Amigues.
-“Walking can also help with better sleep quality, and we know that sleep quality is paramount to help our immune system5," she adds.
+“Walking can also help with better sleep quality, and we know that sleep quality is paramount to help our immune system.5"

 How much walking does it take to decrease inflammation?

 There's no hard-or-fast rule on how long you need to walk every day to decrease inflammation.
 But Dr. Bard suggests building up to walking 30 minutes a day, five days per week—on par with the weekly exercise recommendations from the Centers for Disease Control and Prevention (CDC).
+Another way to split that up is by walking 10-15 minutes every day, and then adding in a couple days with longer 30 minute walks, advises Maitland.

-If you haven’t been walking consistently, you should start slowly and build up gradually with your walking workouts in terms of the duration, intensity, and frequency.
 “Starting with a one-hour high-intensity fast-paced walk if there has been no exercise prior regularly can lead to more harm,” warns Dr. Amigues.
 “I recommend aiming to build up slowly, in increments of 10 minutes, up to 40 minutes per day of fast-paced walking.
 The idea is to walk just fast enough to feel your heart rate go up a little bit.”

 Dr. Amigues says that if you are walking to reduce inflammation and improve your health, the goal should be to walk every day, and be consistent.
 “Walking very fast for very long one day every month is not as helpful as a moderately fast pace walk that lasts 40 minutes every day,” she notes.